Sneed-Group/kode/README.md

 ## Features

-- Seamless integration with Ollama and codellama for enhanced coding experiences.
+- Seamless integration with Ollama and codellama for enhanced an enhanced ~~skidding~~ coding experience.
 - Built on modern Node.js LTS for stability and performance.
 - Easy setup with just a few dependencies and simple installation steps.